 Keep reading to know why choosing the right tech stack for mobile app development is vital, learn about tech stacks for different app development approaches, and find out how to make the right choice.

 The chosen tech stack will largely determine whether your mobile application will be scalable, secure, maintainable, and perform well.
 It will also directly impact your budget and time-to-market.
 If you want to build a robust, reliable mobile app with future growth prospects, choosing the best tech stack for mobile app development is a crucial element.

 Ideally, you should have engaged competent programmers by that time.
-Full stack developers or a whole mobile app development company are even better.
+Full-stack developers or a whole mobile app development company are even better.
 Together, you should have worked out the functions and design of the future mobile application.
-(That phase of a project has its tools as well, but they are a topic of another post).
-The experts should know your business needs and restrictions thoroughly to suggest the best technology stack for your mobile app.
+The experts should thoroughly know your business needs and restrictions to suggest the best technology stack for your mobile app.

 Your choice should be determined by the problems the app is solving.
 Ask yourself and the developers working on the project:

-(Ideally, the developers should choose a tech stack that can accommodate future horizontal and vertical growth of the application.)
+Ideally, the developers should choose a tech stack to accommodate future horizontal and vertical growth.
 Once a prospective technology has been identified, run through a checklist together:

 The list of most popular technology stacks out there includes, but is not limited to: